Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/object-pooling.md

 title: Object Pooling
 ---

-Netcode for Gameobjects (Netcode) provides built-in support for Object Pooling, which allows you to override the default Netcode destroy and spawn handlers with your own logic.
+Netcode for GameObjects (Netcode) provides built-in support for Object Pooling, which allows you to override the default Netcode destroy and spawn handlers with your own logic.
 This allows you to store destroyed network objects in a pool to reuse later.
 This is useful for frequently used objects, such as projectiles, and is a way to increase the application's overall performance by decreasing the amount of objects being created over time.

 See [Introduction to Object Pooling](https://learn.unity.com/tutorial/introduction-to-object-pooling) to learn more about the importance of pooling objects.